Timothy Joseph Lyne: Auxiliary Bishop of Chicago

 Pope John Paul II appointed Lyne as an auxiliary bishop of the Archdiocese of Chicago and titular bishop of Vamalla on October 31, 1983.
 He was consecrated on December 13, 1983, by then Archbishop Joseph Bernardin, with Auxiliary Bishop Alfred Abramowicz and Auxiliary Bishop Nevin Hayes serving as co-consecrators.
 Lyne selected as his episcopal motto: "Grace, mercy, and peace." (the first three words of Paul the Apostle's epistle to Saint Timothy.
 He was appointed in 1984 as vicar general and as episcopal vicar for Vicariate II in the archdiocese.
 Lyne also led a major renovation of Holy Name Cathedral.

 Lyne was active in the Illinois Council of Churches and the Council of Religious Leaders of Metropolitan Chicago, and participated in a meeting of the Council for a Parliament of the World’s Religious.

 Retirement

 Lyne sent his letter of resignation as auxiliary bishop of the Archdiocese of Chicago to Pope John Paul II when he reached the mandatory retirement age for bishops of 75.
 The pope accepted his resignation on January 24, 1995.
 However, Lyne continued to serve as episcopal vicar.

 Lyne died on September 25, 2013, at age 94, at the rectory of Holy Name Cathedral.
 When he died, Lyne was one of the oldest Catholic bishops in the United States.
 Visitation for Lyne took place on September 29 and 30, 2013 at Holy Name Cathedral.
 He was interred at Mount Carmel Cemetery in Hillside, Illinois.

-The Bishop Lyne Residence, a home for retire priests in Palos Park, Illinois, was named after Lyne.
+The Bishop Lyne Residence, a home for retired priests in Palos Park, Illinois, was named after Lyne.